"Teachers' input and choice of classroom activities affect learning processes"

 This class will be taught online via video conference each Thursday during our regular slot.
 If we cannot carry out school observations in the summer term due to ongoing Corona restrictions, we will collaborate closely with selected teachers and use online questionnaires.

 Certificate of Bilingual Teaching and Learning / SMILE and FLINK student research assistants

 Students taking part in the Certificate Program and/or are HiWis in our research projects are strongly recommended to take part in this Projektband and it provides the basis for many of our relevant studies.

 Students who are interested in the Certificate Program can join at any time during their studies -- check out www.uni-hildesheim.de/zertifikat-bili/

 The certificate can also be obtained after you have finished your studies.

-We are currently in exchange with colleagues at the universities of Vechta, Potsdam, and Leipzig, who are very interested in doing the project as a cooperation.
-This gives us a really great opportunity, especially during Corona times, to carry out a scientific project on a very relevant topic together, in which students get in contact with many other experts in English didactics.
-Thanks to this cooperation we can compare our results to those of other research groups in Germany.
+We are currently in exchange with colleagues at other universities, and some of them are very interested in doing the project as a cooperation.
+This gives us a really great opportunity, especially in Corona times, to carry out an important scientific project together, in which students come into contact with many other experts in English didactics.
+Thanks to the cooperation we can distribute our survey throughout Germany.